mit-ccc/TweebankNLP/README.md

 ## Acknowledgement

 The Twitter-Stanza pipeline is a friendly fork from the [Stanza](https://github.com/stanfordnlp/stanza) libaray with a few modifications to adapt to tweets.
 The repository is fully compatible with Stanza.
 This research project is funded by MIT Center for Constructive Communication (CCC).

+## LICENSE

+Stanza is released under the Apache License, Version 2.0.
+See the [LICENSE](./LICENSE) file for more details.